regionjs/region-core/docs/Migrate.md

 First of all, you should ensure no deprecated warning before migrate.
 Then read the tips below.

+## Migrate From 8.0 to 8.x

+Snapshot throttle is deprecated. `expiredTime` in config and `forceUpdate` in load is influenced.

+You can use `getProps` to get `fetchTime` and decide whether you should load or not.

+It will last until 9.0 and some helper function may release then.

+Also it is easy to implement one by extends the Region and copy some code into it.

 ## Migrate Form 0.7 to 8.0

 `provide` & `unstable_connect` is removed, also with `react-redux`.